 Track My Steps is a nonprofit organization that supports and promotes high-quality education for North Carolina students.
-We believe that all North Carolina children have the right to a high-quality education, regardless of income, race, ethinicity, or residence.
-By partnering with parents, community organizations, businesses, and education and legislative decision-makers Track My Steps works to close the economic and racial achievement gaps that keep all children from attaning the same high levels of success.
+We believe that all North Carolina children should have the right to an early childhood education and parents a meaningful role throughout the process of their child’s education.
+By partnering with parents, community organizations, businesses, education and legislative decision-makers, Track My Steps works to close the economic and racial achievement gaps that keep all children from attaining the same high levels of success.

-Track My Steps focuses on increasing parental involvement in the educaiton process by helping parents understand school expectations, students accountability, an student rights.
+Track My Steps focuses on increasing parental involvement in the education process by helping parents understand school expectations, students’ accountability, and student rights.
 We also give them the tools and skills to be an advocate for their child.
-Through our initiatives, workshops, advocacy and other education resources for low-wealth and 1st generation students and families, Track My Steps works to help children succeed in school, graduate on time, and prepare for college, and the workforce.
+Through our initiatives, workshops, advocacy and other education resources for low-wealth and 1st generation students and families, Track My Steps works to help children prepare for kindergarten, succeed in school, graduate on time, and prepare for college, and the workforce.

 Track My Steps provide resources and training that: